pirates-of-the-SEAS/cs207-FinalProject/README.md

 + Victor(Wisoo) Song

 # About
 ARRRtomatic diff is an automatic differentiation library that implements forward mode automatic differentiation.
-See the docs folder (https://github.com/pirates-of-the-SEAS/cs207-FinalProject/blob/master/docs/documentation.ipynb) for more detail on how install, setup, and use.
+See the docs folder (https://github.com/pirates-of-the-SEAS/cs207-FinalProject/blob/master/docs/documentation.ipynb) for more detail on how to install, setup, and use.